OnlyFans DM Strategy: The System That Turns Your Inbox Into Your Biggest Revenue Source

 Subscriber Segmentation

-The ones who succeed at maximizing DM revenue categorize their subscribers and tailor their approach to each segment:
+The creators who maximize DM revenue categorize their subscribers and tailor their approach to each segment:

-- Whales (top 5-10% by spending): Priority attention, exclusive offers, most personalized content, VIP access to new offerings before the general subscriber base
+- Top spenders (top 5–10%): Priority attention, exclusive offers, most personalized content, first access to new offerings before the general subscriber base

-- Regular spenders: Consistent engagement, regular PPV offers within their stated preferences
+- Regular spenders: Consistent engagement, regular PPV offers within stated preferences

 - Silent subscribers: Minimal engagement.
 Proactive personal outreach to re-spark connection